ClouDevops101/HandBrakeCli/README.md

 - the video file format
 - the sleep time (in seconds) between two compression

+When folder is processed the script sort the video file from bigger file to smaller, than compression begin with the same order

+Quality specification :

 - Compression using -e x264
 - audio select track -a 1,2